FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 FAQs for level 3

-Suitably qualified and experiences persons
+Suitably qualified and experienced persons

 Q: What is meant by a suitably qualified and experienced person (SQEP) under the rules?